grungert/hill-metrics/memory-bank/progress.md

    - Project context and requirements have been documented
    - Technical architecture and patterns have been defined

+3. **Project Infrastructure**:
+   - GitHub repository has been created and initialized
+   - Local development environment has been set up
+   - Git workflow has been established

+4. **Database Implementation**:
+   - MySQL database has been created
+   - Database schema has been implemented with all required tables and relationships

+5. **Frontend Setup**:
+   - React application has been created using Vite
+   - Project structure has been organized
+   - Initial components (SearchBar, FilterPanel) have been implemented

 ## What's Left to Build

 ### 1. Project Infrastructure

-- [ ] Create project repositories (frontend and backend)
+- [x] Create project repositories (frontend and backend)
-- [ ] Set up development environments
+- [x] Set up development environments
 - [ ] Configure CI/CD pipelines
-- [ ] Establish branching strategy and workflow
+- [x] Establish branching strategy and workflow

 ### 2. Database Implementation

-- [ ] Create MySQL database
+- [x] Create MySQL database
-- [ ] Implement database schema
+- [x] Implement database schema
 - [ ] Set up Entity Framework Core models
 - [ ] Create initial migrations
 - [ ] Implement seed data for development